MichaelWest22/htmx/www/content/docs.md

 keyed based on a composite of the response URL and the `HX-Request` request header — rather than being based just on the response URL.
 Always disable `htmx.config.historyRestoreAsHxRequest` so that these history full HTML requests are not cached with partial fragment responses.
+You can also now use `Vary: HX-Request-Type` as a newer more consistent alterntaive to `HX-Request`.

 If you are unable (or unwilling) to use the `Vary` header, you can alternatively set the configuration parameter `getCacheBusterParam` to `true`.
 If this configuration variable is set, htmx will include a cache-busting parameter